junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Castiel did say it might be death or even worse for him if he left.

 "Come on, we gotta go," Bobby urges, glancing around.
 "We don't know if that son of a bitch would bring more angels back here.
 It's getting dark.
-We gotta be back to the camp."
+We gotta get back to the camp."

 "I don't think I can," Jimmy murmurs tiredly, barely keeping his eyes open.
 His legs refuse to stand, let alone to walk.
 His knees keep giving way.
-He thinks Castiel is right, he's already too broken to be of any use.
+He thinks Castiel is right; he's already too broken to be of any use.

 "You should go.
 Leave me.
 Don't let me slow you down," Jimmy tells them feebly.
 "You already saved me.
 Thank you.
 I'm sorry I can't pay you back."